biotz/academy/docs/How-to guides/How to create a dashboard.md

 ---
 sidebar_position: 6
+sidebar_label: How to create a dashboard
 ---
+# How to create a dashboard

 ## Introduction

 Biotz provides a dashboarding tool that can be used to visualize the data coming from the devices.